-This is part 3 of a three part series that falls more into the organizing your life for the future, not really the usual organizing the physical.
+This is part three of a series that falls more into the organizing your life for the future, not really the usual organizing the physical.
 But it’s something that I’m very passionate about and want to make all of you guys aware of the importance of being prepared.

 It’s weird and it sucks to think about death.
 But being prepared is much preferred to being surprised by any tragedy.
 As you guys know, I work in the legal field, so I am obligated to mention that you have to have a will and powers of attorney, both for property and healthcare.
 HAVE TO, HAVE TO, HAVE TO.
 Rant over.
 Let’s just talk about the big picture, long term insurances: house insurance, life insurance, and disability insurance.